 When storing your concentrator batteries, it’s important to ensure they are not stored at elevated temperatures.
 Extremely high and, in some cases, extremely low temperatures can damage your battery and affect it’s ability to hold a charge.
 Additionally, it’s important to note any increases in elevation as each unit and battery will be functional up until a certain elevation point.
 To learn the parameters of your individual machine, please consult your owner’s manual.
 Can’t find it?
 Click: Download Online Manual(s).

 Maintain Your Charge

 If you have any spare batteries you’re not regularly using it’s advised to store these batteries at a 50% charge.
 Not only will this ensure your concentrator will have power should any emergencies arise, it will also help preserve the life of the battery.
 If a concentrator battery is allowed to drain completely and remain without a charge over an extended period of time, the battery will begin to deteriorate much quicker.

 Pay Attention to Battery Life

-Most manufacturers list in the units manual that the batteries are meant to be recharged through their charging cycle 350 - 500 times before they, unavoidably, will begin to loose their efficiency.
-If your batteries are over 2 years old, pay attention to how long their holding their charge.
-When you begin to notice that the time is getting shorter and shorter for the battery to drain from full to less than half charged, it’s time to consider ordering a new or spare battery.
+Most manufacturers list in user manual that batteries are meant to be recharged through their charging cycle, roughly 350 - 500 times before they, unavoidably, begin to loose their efficiency.
+If your batteries are over 2 years old, pay attention to how long they’re holding their charge.
+When you begin to notice that the time is getting shorter and shorter for the battery to drain from full to less than half, it’s time to consider ordering a new or spare battery.